gumaerc-testorg/11.255-spring-2021/content/pages/syllabus.md

 This seminar is designed for graduate students with no prior background or experience in the fields of negotiation or dispute resolution.
 Lectures, scenarios, case studies, video analysis, and role-play simulations are used to introduce students to the "art" and "science" of negotiation and consensus building (or collaboration).
 The class also provides an intensive opportunity for each student to build his or her personal theory of practice and to strengthen their negotiating capabilities.

 Some of the most important work in the field of dispute resolution is being done at the inter-university [Program on Negotiation](https://www.pon.harvard.edu/) at Harvard Law School (PON).
 The Department of Urban Studies and Planning is well represented at the Program through the work of students and faculty affiliated with the MIT-Harvard Public Disputes Program.
-11.255 builds on the research at PON.
+This course builds on the research at PON.

 ## Course Logistics and Participation

 ### Required Texts

-Roger Fisher and William Ury, *Getting to Yes*, 3rd edition (Penguin, New York), 2011.
+Roger Fisher and William Ury, *Getting to Yes*, 3<sup>rd</sup> edition (Penguin, New York), 2011.
 ISBN: 9780143118756.
 This is a short paperback.
-Please read before the 5th class session.
+Please read before the 5<sup>th</sup> class session.

 Lawrence Susskind and Jeffrey Cruikshank, *Breaking the Impasse: Consensual Approaches to Resolving Public Disputes* (Basic Books, New York), 1987.
 ISBN: 9780465007509.
 This is background reading.
-Please read the first four chapters before the 2nd class session.
+Please read the first four chapters before the 2<sup>nd</sup> class session.

 Lawrence Susskind and Jeffrey Cruikshank, *Breaking Robert’s Rules* (Oxford University Press, New York) 2006.
 ISBN: 9780195308365.
 This is background reading.
-Please read Part 1 before the 6th class session.
+Please read Part 1 before the 6<sup>th</sup> class session.

 Lawrence Susskind, *Good for You, Great for Me: Finding the Trading Zone and Winning at Win-Win Negotiation* (Public Affairs, New York), 2015.
 ISBN: 9781610394253.

-Kindle version available online from Amazon.
+\[For other readings, see the {{% resource_link "844bcf70-9c1d-433f-b805-788ee06f83e7" "Readings" %}} page.\]

 ### Role-play Simulation (RPS) Exercises